Research project highlights

 Sleeping Sound with Autism Spectrum Disorder

 The Sleeping Sound with Autism Spectrum Disorder study aims to examine the efficacy of a brief behavioural sleep intervention in treating sleep problems in primary school aged children with autism spectrum disorder (ASD).
 Efficacy of the sleep program will be evaluated by comparing children who receive the sleep program with children who do not and its effect on a range of social, behavioural and parent wellbeing outcomes.
 The outcomes of the brief behavioural Sleeping Sound intervention will provide a much needed evidence-based intervention to improve sleep and broader wellbeing in children with ASD.
-To register to participate in the study, please visit Sleeping Sound ASD.

 Sleeping Sound Special Needs